Whitechapel station: Artwork

 In 1997, Vitreous enamel panels designed by Doug Patterson were installed on the East London line (now part of the London Overground) platforms.

 On the Elizabeth line platforms, colourful paper collages of local residents by Chantal Joffe have been recreated in aluminium.
 This work is titled "A Sunday afternoon in Whitechapel".

 Services

-The typical off-peak service of trains per hour (tph) is as follows:
+Services at Whitechapel are operated by the Elizabeth line; the Windrush line of the London Overground; and the District and Hammersmith & City lines of the London Underground.

-Service table
+The typical off-peak service in trains per hour (tph) is:

 Connections

 London Buses routes 25, 205, 254, D3 and night routes N25, N205 and N253 serve the station.